smartlawhub/Legal-Data-Analysis/lesson1/Lists et al/task.md

 <b>2.</b> A very important feature of lists is that they are ordered.
 This means if you know the (numerical) index of
 an item in a list, you can access it immediately.

-Here is how you do it (learn it once and for all: indexes start at 0; the first element in a list can be found at index 0).
+Learn it once and for all: indexes start at 0; the first element in a list can be found at index 0.
 You can also select an element of a list by reference to its relative position.
 Finally, if you can select the item in a list of list by collating indexes.

 <b>3.</b> You can also select several elements in a list, by using the `:` operator.
 The operator is not inclusive of the outer limit, meaning that the item on the right-hand-side of the  `:` operator won't be included in the list that is rendered.
 For instance, if you look for indexes `[0:2]`, you'll get items at index 0 and index 1, but not 2 (because it's excluded).